19 Simple Business Website Engagement Strategies

 6 – Blog

 I can really not stress this enough!
 If you are not blogging for your business, you are missing out on valuable opportunities for engagement.
 And it does not really matter what type of business you are in.
-Simply focus on sharing great content to attract visitors and you will do fine.
+Simply focus on creating great content to attract visitors and you will do fine.
 But stay away from being overly pushy or promotional or you will drive your audience away.

 7 – Focus on Content